Sea Kayaking with Whales in the San Juan Islands

 Sea kayaking with whales is all about good luck and good timing.

-Although we paddle in areas where whales frequently are found, we don’t want to build up your expectations of whale encounters just to sell you a tour.
-Our belief is that nobody can make promises about wildlife sightings and we know how much you will enjoy the trip regardless of what animals are in the area when you join us.
+Although we paddle in areas where whales are found, we don’t want to build up your expectations of whale encounters just to sell you a tour.
+Our belief is that nobody can make promises about wildlife sightings of any kind and we know how much you will enjoy the trip regardless of what animals are in the area when you join us.
 We would rather earn your business by providing a unique product in a remarkable area.
 Our guests love our trips and many come back year after year.

 Kayaking with whales, in our opinion, should remain what it always has been…an unbelievable bonus to an already great kayak trip in the San Juans.
 Sea kayaking is a great way to experience the San Juan Islands.
 Nothing else gets you closer to the place, physically and spiritually.